tmarsteel/js-dprng/algorithm.md

 ## Appendix 3: Test-Vectors for the RNG

 You can use these test-vectors to test implementations of this algorithm.
-Every test vector denotes the first 20, the 40th to 50th and the 90th to 100th value of `nextInt(0, 255)`
+Every test vector denotes the first 20, the 40th to 50th and the 90th to 100th value of `nextInt(0, FF)`

 ### Salt / initial state: `0000000`